talwrii/venv-python/README.md

 Venv python is a small utility to create python and pip executable along with a virtualenv they used.
 This is meant to to be used with command line scripts.

 # Motivation
-Creating command-line tools is a fairly common act when programming.
+Creating command-line tools is a fairly common act when programming or doing sys admin.
 In Python, the "accepted" way of doing this is to create a Python project with setuptools and add entrypoints which create executables that can be used from the command line and then install it with [pipx](https://github.com/pypa/pipx).
 However, this can be a hassle for small or numerous scripts.
 An alternative way of doing things, is to have Python scripts on your $PATH variables, with one big shared Python environment.

 This all worked pretty well until new versions of Ubuntu started [preventing you from installing Python packages](https://www.reddit.com/r/learnpython/comments/1338la7/you_cant_use_pip_on_ubuntu_2304_anymore/) with pip.
 The approaches of having "one big shared virtualenv" used by the system and user tools was probably a bad one - but it often worked quite well.